Code of Conduct

 - Smoking, use of tobacco, vaporizers (eg. electronic cigarettes), or consumption of illegal substances.

-- Consuming alcoholic beverages and/or being under the influence of drugs or alcohol.
+- Consuming alcoholic beverages and/or being under the influence of drugs or alcohol during library operation hours.

 - Loud talking, inappropriate cell phone use, disruptive, abusive, or threatening language or behavior.